rtruit1/TenableAssessment/README.txt

 Question 5

 	So if I decided to send host=10000, i'm assuming that the response will be the first 10000 fields.
 So in order to handle this, I would do what I did in question 4.
 I believe making everything display as a table, makes it more readable, and if the user is requesting that many fields, they would probably want a way to narrow down the search.
+On top of that, i specified "true" as the third parameter of my XMLHttpRequest object, which means the request should be handled asynchronously.
+This allows the browser to continue to work as the response data is collected.